 There are so many top things to do in Adelaide with kids.
 Adelaide is a vibrant city, the CBD is well placed inside a collection of beautiful, established, and maintained parks and gardens.
 The River Torrens runs from the Adelaide Hills (where you will find some great wine!), along the edge of the CBD, all the way to Glenelg Beach, only a short 20 minute drive away.

-So if you are wondering what to do in Adelaide with kids, this post is for you!
+So if you are wondering what things to do with kids in Adelaide, this post is for you!
 There are a variety of places to visit in Adelaide and in this post, I will highlight all the best Adelaide sightseeing as well how best to get around and a look at the best family accommodation Adelaide has to offer.

 - 1 Best Things to do in Adelaide with Kids